-He is a Qualified Administrator of the Intercultural Development Inventory, (IDI) a powerful assessment tool to help individuals and teams assess and reflect on stages of cultural sensitivity.
+He is a Qualified Administrator of the Intercultural Development Inventory, (IDI) a powerful developmental tool that helps individuals and teams assess and reflect on their stages of cultural sensitivity.

-Hamlin is the recipient of the 2010 Harry Jerome Award (President’s Award) for community service and career achievement and the 2010 Community Builder Award presented by Tropicana Community Service in recognition of his “outstanding leadership and years of service which have contributed to the development of community and opportunities for the people of Ontario and those served by Tropicana Community Services.”
+Hamlin is the recipient of the Queen’s Jubilee Medal, the Harry Jerome Award (President’s Award) for community service and career achievement and the Community Builder Award presented by Tropicana Community Service in recognition of his “outstanding leadership and years of service which have contributed to the development of community and opportunities for the people of Ontario and those served by Tropicana Community Services.”
 Other awards include:

 • The YMCA Peace Medallion